Adela Uchida - Anchor/Reporter

 Fred Cantu, aka Uncle Fred, tied with KEYE TV's Judy Maggio for Best TV Anchor in the 2012 Austin Chronicle annual readers' poll, adding to his Best TV Anchor honors from 2003-2006.

-Fred has been a fixture on the Austin airwaves since 1980 and marks his 40th year in the broadcast business this year.
+Fred has been a fixture on the Austin airwaves since 1980 and marks more than 40 years in the broadcast business.
 He has been recognized by his peers with a nomination to the Texas Radio Hall of Fame and a first place award from the Texas Associated Press for his TV news feature reporting.

 Bettie Cross - Anchor